 Life After Loss: Survivors of Suicide is a ten-week education program for individuals who have lost a loved one to suicide.
 Our hope is to provide a supportive environment that encourages listening and sharing stories with others who have experienced a loss through suicide, while enhancing your understanding about suicide and helping you move forward in the healing process.
-A trained facilitator and health care professionals offer information on the grieving process, self-care, coping strategies and community resources.
+A trained facilitator will offer information on the grieving process, self-care, coping strategies and community resources.

 Suicide is a heartbreaking and compelling tragedy which touches many of our lives.
 Learning to live after the death of a friend or family member is always painful and difficult.
 When someone has lost a loved one to suicide, the grieving process can be more complicated and vary in several ways.
 Along with the grief, individuals coping with a suicide must deal with the social stigma as well as emotions of guilt, anger, feelings of rejection and the struggle to find an explanation.